 Je t'aime en chocolat: Admission Fees

 Montreal's annual chocolate show Je t'aime en chocolat used to be free, but since the 2017 edition, it charges a small admission fee.
-In 2017, it was $2 general admission, $1 for kids ages 6 to 12, and $5 for families (2 adults, 2 kids).
-Details for the 2019 edition will be revealed as we close in on the dates.
+Details for the 2020 edition will be revealed as we close in on the dates.

 Attending Je t'aime en chocolat: Quick Tips